Michprac/DevOps_learning_tools/README.md

 C --> D[Microservice 4]
 ```

 So you can imagine microservice simply like separete containers.
-By default they are not connected (Bridge Network).
+By default they are not connected.

-The first option of establish communication between containers is the next one.
+The first option of establish communication between containers is called bridge network.
 When you have 2 containers in the bridge network, you can use option ``--link [NAME_CONTAINER_1]`` when creating the second container.
+Also you need to specify global variable of the address on which your first cntainer can be availale, it looks like ``--env GLOBAL_VAR=*http://NAME_CONTAINER_1*``.

+The second option called host network.
+But this option is not suitable if the user works on Mac or Windows.

+And the third option is creating custom network.
+For this purpose you can use command ``docker network create [NAME]``.
+The next step is to create two container with a special option ``--netwok=[NAME]``, which means adding containers to this custom network.
+Global variable remains the same as it was in the first variant.

+## Docker Compose

+Is used in the situations when we have multiple containers and we need them communicate to each other.
+SO in simple words, all instructions that were written in the command prompt will be written in the one file *docker-compose.yml*
+To run this file you can use a command ``docker-compose up (-d for the detached)``.

+To stop and remove containers with network you can use command ``docker-compose down``.

+Commands:
+- ``docker-compose events`` - actual events
+- ``docker-compose config`` - docker-compose.yml file architecture, helps to find type-mistake.
+-  ``docker-compose images`` - shows images
+-  ``docker-compose top`` - shows top processes, that are running in each container.
+-  ``docker-compose stop, kill, un/pause`` - the same as for ``docker container``